effekseer/docs_tool/source/en/overview.md

 *   Added many functions to CameraSettings
 *   Changed a specification that behavior is enabled in recording
 *   Added post effect function
+*   Added a sprite with lighting and normal map
+*   Added a sampler type for a normal map
 *   Fixed a bug that a sprite sheet contains extra frames

 *   Fixed a bug that random numbers overflowed (random behavior may change)